It is a balm, something that smooths and consoles, something that eases the distress

 Is your life the endless list of things to do and schedules to fulfil?
 You may like to pause and relax.

-Before writing this blog, I indulged in a long steaming hot shower followed by a gentle massage from tip to toe to feel relaxing effects of the Salve and share with you the findings whilst the scent was still in my nostril and the relaxation state has not worn off.
+Before writing this blog, I indulged in a long steaming hot shower followed by a gentle massage from tip to toe to feel relaxing effects of the Salve and want to share my experience with you whilst the scent is still in my nostrils and the relaxation state has not worn off.